Table of Contents

 - Taxpayer: the taxpayer’s name and address for tax bills

-If a quick, simple transfer of real property is all that is needed, a quitclaim deed can be used.
+If a quick, simple transfer of real property is all that is needed, a do-it-yourself Quitclaim Deed can be used.

 Remember, this document simply transfers whatever interest in the real property that the owner has – which could be nothing.
 As it does not include any warranties of any kind, it is usually used for transfers between family members or trusted parties.

-Our free template on the left allows an owner to transfer and quitclaim whatever right and title to real property that he or she may have to a new owner.
+Our blank, printable quitclaim deed template allows an owner to transfer and quitclaim their right and title to real property to a new owner.
 It also allows for exceptions such as easements or life estates.